 Dragon fruit is available in summer, spanning from June to September, but peaks in August and September.

 When ripe, dragon fruit tastes like a fresh and sweet blend between pear and kiwi.
 However, if you consume unripe dragon fruit, the fruit will be tart or flavorless.

 Durian is a tropical fruit native to Southeast Asia.
+You can easily find this fruit in Malaysia.
 Although there are many varieties of durian, only one species called Durio zibethinus is available in the international market.

 Durian has an oblong or round shape covered with lots of thorns.
 During maturity, the fruit color will turn from green to brown, plus a pungent smell that makes up the trademark of durian.
 While some people love its sweet fragrance, others find the smell unpleasant or even disgusting.